 Do you notice how we did not simply suggest that you build a connection with people unless they are amazing?
-The reason is that that may give you an idea to try to communicate with anyone without thinking if they can be a great influence to you or not.
+The reason is that that may give you an idea to try to communicate with anyone without thinking if they can be a great influence on you or not.
 When your mental wellness is already in jeopardy due to your busy schedule, you don’t deserve to deal with toxic individuals.

 Know When To Unplug

-No matter how invested you are to your writing job, there are undoubtedly ways for you to realize when to unplug.
+No matter how invested you are in your writing job, there are undoubtedly ways for you to realize when to unplug.
 For instance, you have been staring at the computer screen for hours, but you have only managed to write two lines.
 Alternatively, while you may be able to create several paragraphs, you feel like it’s not your best work; that’s why you end up deleting everything.
 Instead of pushing yourself to write some more and inviting stress to take over, it may be better to step away from your station and merely go back when your creative flow returns.